 QQI publishes the approved report on its website and notifies DEQAR of the outcome.

-3.7.2 Accreditation (validation)
+3.7.2 ACCREDITATION (VALIDATION)

-The communication of the formal outcomes of the review process to the cooperating institutions is made by the lead Irish HEI.
-Based on the approved report the decision on accreditation (validation) is made by the lead Irish HEI and cooperating institutions in line with the academic regulations and/or legislative framework within their own jurisdictions.
+The communication of the formal outcomes of the review process to the cooperating institutions is made by the coordinating HEI.
+Based on the approved report the decision on accreditation